Coronavirus: HSE investigating incorrect text messages about test results

 The Health Service Executive (HSE) is investigating an issue where people have been incorrectly informed their test for coronavirus was negative, when in fact they had contracted the virus.

-Paul Reid, HSE chief executive, said he was aware of the problem but did not have figures for how many people had been affected.
+People who had been incorrectly informed by text that their test had been negative were then later told of the positive result in phone calls from contact tracing teams, following the review of the samples by the lab.
+Contact tracing teams alerted the HSE to the issue on Saturday.

-“That’s something which we are working through right now to get further detail behind,” Mr Reid said.
+“We are satisfied that no other patient has been impacted by this error.
+The HSE apologises for this error, and every effort has been made to ensure that the correct information is communicated to these patients without delay.”

-The State’s coronavirus testing backlog has been reduced from a high point of around 35,000 people waiting for results to some 11,000, Health Service Executive (HSE) chief executive Paul Reid has said.
+The issue emerged at a HSE briefing on Monday during which chief executive Paul Reid said the State’s coronavirus testing backlog has been reduced from a high point of around 35,000 people waiting for results to some 11,000.

 He said 25 laboratories were now being used to examine Covid-19 tests, including 20 in hospitals, the national lab in UCD, a Department of Agriculture facility and centre in Germany, which has assisted in reducing the results backlog.